passeway/Snell/README.md

 | `sudo cat /etc/snell/snell-server.conf`  | 查看 Snell 配置     |
 | `sudo vim /etc/snell/snell-server.conf`  | 修改 Snell 配置     |

-# Snell

-Snell is a lean encrypted proxy protocol developed by our team.
-Here are some highlights:

-* Extreme performance.
-* Support UDP over TCP relay.
-* Single binary with zero dependencies. (except glibc)
-* A wizard to help you start.
-* Proxy server will report remote errors to the client if an error encounters.
-Clients may choose countermeasures for different scenarios.

 ## 项目地址：[https://kb.nssurge.com](https://kb.nssurge.com/surge-knowledge-base/zh/release-notes/snell)